-How much does Fremont Solstice cost?
+How much does the Fremont Fair cost?
 It’s free!
 But we recommend bringing cash to shop the nearly 400 craft & food vendors and to grab a beer in our two large beer gardens while enjoying local music.

 Do I need ID for the beer gardens?
 The Washington State Liquor Control Board requires everyone entering the Beer Garden to present valid ID.
 Valid ID in Washington is: a driver’s license with a photo from any state, a current passport, a DMV identification card*, and a military card*. (*These must have a picture of the person, the person’s name, address, date of birth, a physical description, and the signature of the person.)

 What is Fremont Fair’s Guest Conduct Policy?
 The Festival has a strict alcohol policy that is designed to protect the guests and the public from alcohol related incidents.
 All festival guests are expected to maintain responsible and appropriate behavior at all times.
 Any behavior defying the guest conduct policy as determined by event management can result in ejection and possible arrest.